 Under the transmission network charging rules, small distributed generation connected to the distribution network is treated as negative demand.
-That is, electricity generated and fed into the network is netted off against demand by the supplier, for the purposes of assessing
+In other words, electricity generated and fed into the network is netted off against demand by the supplier, for the purposes of assessing network usage tariffs, thereby allowing suppliers to avoid demand tariffs.
+In addition, small DGs do not require a generation license, subject to certain specific conditions.